 © 2017 ACM.
 High-dimensional multi-labeled data contain instances, where each instance is associated with a set of class labels and has a large number of noisy and irrelevant features.
 Feature selection has been shown to have great benefits in improving the classification performance in machine learning.
 In multi-label learning, to select the discriminative features among multiple labels, several challenges should be considered: interdependent labels, different instances may share different label correlations, correlated features, and missing and .awed labels.
 This work is part of a project at .e Children's Hospital at Westmead (TB-CHW), Australia to explore the genomics of childhood leukaemia.
 In this paper, we propose a CMFS (Correlated-and Multi-label Feature Selection method), based on non-negative matrix factorization (NMF) for simultaneously performing feature selection and addressing the aforementioned challenges.
 Significantly, a major advantage of our research is to exploit the correlation information contained in features, labels and instances to select the relevant features among multiple labels.
 Furthermore, l2;1-norm regularization is incorporated in the objective function to undertake feature selection by imposing sparsity on the feature matrix rows.
 We employ CMFS to decompose the data and multi-label matrices into a low-dimensional space.
 To solve the objective function, an efficient iterative optimization algorithm is proposed with guaranteed convergence.
 Finally, extensive experiments are conducted on high-dimensional multi-labeled datasets.
 The experimental results demonstrate that our method significantly outperforms state-of-the-art multi-label feature selection methods.

-Anaissi, A, Khoa, NLD, Mustapha, S, Alamdari, MM, Braytee, A, Wang, Y & Chen, F 2017, 'Adaptive one-class support vector machine for damage detection in structural health monitoring', Advances in Knowledge Discovery and Data Mining (LNAI), Pacific-Asia Conference on Advances in Knowledge Discovery and Data Mining, Springer, Jeju, South Korea, pp. 42-57.View/Download from: UTS OPUS or Publisher's site
+Anaissi, A, Khoa, NLD, Mustapha, S, Alamdari, MM, Braytee, A, Wang, Y & Chen, F 2017, 'Adaptive one-class support vector machine for damage detection in structural health monitoring', Advances in Knowledge Discovery and Data Mining (LNAI), Pacific-Asia Conference on Advances in Knowledge Discovery and Data Mining, Springer, Jeju, South Korea, pp. 42-57.View/Download from: Publisher's site

 © 2017, Springer International Publishing AG.
 Machine learning algorithms have been employed extensively in the area of structural health monitoring to compare new measurements with baselines to detect any structural change.
 One-class support vector machine (OCSVM) with Gaussian kernel function is a promising machine learning method which can learn only from one class data and then classify any new query samples.
 However, generalization performance of OCSVM is profoundly influenced by its Gaussian model parameter ϭ.
 This paper proposes a new algorithm named Appropriate Distance to the Enclosing Surface (ADES) for tuning the Gaussian model parameter.
 The semantic idea of this algorithm is based on inspecting the spatial locations of the edge and interior samples, and their distances to the enclosing surface of OCSVM.
 The algorithm selects the optimal value of ϭ which generates a hyperplane that is maximally distant from the interior samples but close to the edge samples.
 The sets of interior and edge samples are identified using a hard margin linear support vector machine.
 The algorithm was successfully validated using sensing data collected from the Sydney Harbour Bridge, in addition to five public datasets.
 The designed ADES algorithm is an appropriate choice to identify the optimal value of ϭ for OCSVM especially in high dimensional datasets.